MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

 * Storage controllers
 * Disk drives
 3. For each device in these categories, right-click the device name, and click **Properties**.
 In the dialog that opens, click the **Driver** tab, and then click **Driver Details**.
 4. Note the filename and path of the driver file that appears.
-For example, let‚Äôs say the driver file is e1i63x64.sys, which is in C:\Windows\System32\Drivers.
+For example, letís say the driver file is e1i63x64.sys, which is in C:\Windows\System32\Drivers.
 5. In a command prompt, search for the driver file and search for all instances with dir e1i*.sys /s /b.
 In this example, the driver file is also present in the path C:\Windows\System32\DriverStore\FileRepository\net1ic64.inf_amd64_fafa7441408bbecd\e1i63x64.sys.
 6. In an elevated command prompt, navigate to the directory where the Nano Server VHD is and run the following commands:
      **md mountdir**